- Delaware Avenue two-way protected bikeway

 During the other two signal phases (solid red and green right arrow), only right turns can be made from the North College Avenue bike lane and only after a full stop on solid red (just like cars).

-DelDOT applied paint and installed signage, and BikeNewark produced a short educational video to share with the community.
+DelDOT applied paint and installed signage, and BikeNewark produced a short educational video (above) and an info flyer (right) to share with the community.
 It is our hope that UD and the City of Newark will promulgate the above video on social media.
 BikeNewark’s aim is that, combined with the educational piece, this infrastructure amenity will have a positive effect on behavior and safety at that intersection while providing bicyclists with a legal means of navigating north to south without having to dismount.